Definition of ad hoc: Formed, arranged, or done for a particular purpose only; from Latin, meaning “for this.”

 The Updated Graph

 As an example, we chose Human Centered Design Engineering as the ad hoc role to add to the flow.
-The new reviewer was located in parallel with the existing Dept Reviewer for Bioengineering node.
+The new reviewer was located in parallel with the existing Dept Reviewer for Lab Medicine-Pathology node.
 The image shows the new node directly above that of Bioengineering on the same thread (line) of the graph.

 On the node, the role description is Ad Hoc Reviewer.
 When the person who added the node views it, they will see a Delete link.
 Only the person who added the ad hoc reviewer node can remove it.
 For more details, see Delete an Ad Hoc Reviewer.